 - Introduction and Understanding: A brief executive summary of the proposal, outlining the bidder's understanding of the project and the RFP objectives.
-Highlight any unique aspects of the proposed approach or technology. - Bidder Experience and Qualifications: An overview of the bidder's relevant experience, particularly in LOHC technology or similar hydrogen-related projects.
-Include a summary of past projects or case studies (without referencing specific client names or locations) that demonstrate the bidder's capability to deliver FEED and subsequent project phases in EPF modular concept for comparable process facilities.
-Emphasize any successful hydrogenation/dehydrogenation plant designs or hydrogen infrastructure projects completed by the bidder.
-Also, contractor shall include an organization chart showing execution model with resource allocation and CVs of key project personnel. - Technology Description: A description of the LOHC technology the bidder will utilize.
-Explain the chemistry and process for hydrogenation and dehydrogenation, the carrier medium involved (without using proprietary trade names if possible), and the performance characteristics (e.g. hydrogen storage capacity per cycle, expected efficiency, operating conditions like temperature/pressure).
-Confirm the technology's readiness level and any industrial references (again, without disclosing proprietary names).

-- Scope Execution Plan: A detailed plan for how the bidder will execute the FEED scope of work.
-This should include the proposed project organization and team structure (identifying key personnel and their roles/qualifications), the design methodology, and how the bidder will manage interface between hydrogenation and dehydrogenation design, as well as interface with North Atlantic.
+Highlight any unique aspects of the proposed approach or technology. - Bidder Experience and Qualifications: An overview of the bidder's relevant experience, particularly in designing supporting systems for LOHC technology or similar hydrogen-related projects.
+Include a summary of past projects or case studies (without referencing specific client names or locations) that demonstrate the bidder's capability to deliver FEED and subsequent project phases for comparable process facilities.
+Emphasize any successful hydrogenation/dehydrogenation plant supporting designs or hydrogen infrastructure projects completed by the bidder.
+Also, contractor shall include an organization chart showing execution model with resource allocation and CVs of key project personnel. - Scope Execution Plan: A detailed plan for how the bidder will execute the FEED scope of work.
+This should include the proposed project organization and team structure (identifying key personnel and their roles/qualifications), the design methodology, and how the bidder will manage interface with HGP, hydrogenation and dehydrogenation design, as well as interface with North Atlantic.
 Provide a preliminary project schedule for the FEED activities, showing key milestones, deliverables, and reviews.
-Describe type of digital tools or software and data environment to be used (e.g. process simulation software, P&ID drafting, 3D modeling, etc.). - Deliverables and Quality Assurance: Confirm understanding of the required FEED deliverables (Section 4) and describe the bidder's internal quality assurance process to ensure deliverables are completed to a high standard.
+Describe type of digital tools or software and data environment to be used (e.g. process simulation software, P&ID drafting, 3D modeling, etc.).

+- Deliverables and Quality Assurance: Confirm understanding of the required FEED deliverables (Section 4) and describe the bidder's internal quality assurance process to ensure deliverables are completed to a high standard.
 If the bidder has standard deliverable lists or templates, the proposal may reference them (to be provided in the appendix of the proposal if needed).
-Discuss how the bidder will incorporate safety and regulatory compliance in the design process. - Risk Management: Identify any major risks or challenges foreseen in this FEED or the subsequent project execution (for example, scale-up of new technology, supply chain for key equipment, etc.) and describe strategies to mitigate them.
-Explain how the bidder's dual FEED involvement will be managed to protect the confidentiality of its proposal and design vis-à-vis any parallel competitor efforts (North Atlantic will also manage information separation). - Interface Management: Each contractor will develop a framework for an interface management plan to interchange required project data between various other FEED contractors on timely basis and create various interface tables such as battery limit tables, civil loads, utility summaries, electrical loads, emissions summary and relief load summary necessary to maintain the overall project schedule.
+Discuss how the bidder will incorporate safety and regulatory compliance in the design process. - Risk Management: Identify any major risks or challenges foreseen in this FEED or the subsequent project execution (for example, scale-up of new technology, supply chain for key equipment, etc.) and describe strategies to mitigate them. - Interface Management: Contractor will develop a framework for an interface management plan to interchange required project data between various other FEED contractors on timely basis and create various interface tables such as battery limit tables, civil loads, utility summaries, electrical loads, emissions summary and relief load summary necessary to maintain the overall project schedule.